shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgecompute/_workloads.md

 `deployments.pops`<br/>*Array[string]* | The points of presence of a deployment.
 In the regex format `[A-Z]{3, 3}`.
 `deployments`<br/>*Array[Object]* | The list of deployment targets.
 `firstBootSshKey`<br/>*string* | If creating a VM-based workload, SSH keys are required.
 Multiple SSH keys can be separated by newlines `\n`.
 `image`<br/>*string* | Either the location of a Docker image to run as a container or the image to use for the virtual machine.
 If for a virtual machine, this is in the format of /[:].
 If the image tag portion is omitted, 'default' is assumed which is the most recently created, ready, and non-deprecated image of that slug.
-A set of common images is present on the 'stackpath-edge' stack.
+A set of common images is present on the 'cox-edge' stack.
 `name`<br/>*string* | The name of the workload.
 The workload name must not exceed 18 characters.
 `specs`<br/>*string* | Specification type for resources which are allocated to each instance in a workload.
 Supported specifications are `SP-1 (1 vCPU, 2 GB RAM)`,`SP-2 (2 vCPU, 4 GB RAM)`,`SP-3 (2 vCPU, 8GB RAM)`,`SP-4 (4 vCPU, 16 GB RAM)`,`SP-5 (8 vCPU, 32 GB RAM)`.
 `type`<br/>*string* | Specify whether a workload is a VM-based workload or container-based.
 Can be either `VM` or `CONTAINER`.